 The Cambridge Theological Federation

-With an increasing number of Church of England parishes being linked formally with neighbouring congregations from other denominations in Local Ecumenical Partnerships, the challenges and opportunities of cooperation and ecumenical involvement are growing in significance.
+With an increasing focus on the importance of denominations working together for the coming of God’s Kingdom, the challenges and opportunities of cooperation and ecumenical involvement are growing in significance.
 Our membership of the Federation enables students to prepare for this vital element of ministry, while remaining rooted in their own tradition.

-Ridley students learn, socialise and worship together with fellow students from the institutions that comprise the Federation.
-Anglicans of different traditions, Methodists, Roman Catholics, United Reformed and Orthodox meet regularly for worship, in the the lecture hall, over a meal and on the football pitch.
-Training at Ridley in this context opens up every student to the breadth of the wider Church, at the same time serving to sharpen their own perspectives in the face of divergent opinion.
+Ridley’s students learn, socialise and worship together with fellow students from the institutions that comprise the Federation.
+Anglicans of different traditions, Methodists, Roman Catholics, United Reformed and Orthodox meet regularly for worship, in the lecture hall, over a meal and socially.
+Training at Ridley in this context opens up each student to the breadth of the wider Church, at the same time serving to sharpen their own perspectives in the face of divergent opinion.

 Strength in partnership

 Collaboration allows each institution to pool its teaching expertise, and together resource a wider range of course pathways than would otherwise be possible.
 Library resources are shared and co-ordinated across the Federation, allowing the development of specialised collections.
-Ridley students live within walking distance of eight excellent theological libraries.
-Lecture rooms in the Federation's five colleges and other practical resources are likewise made available across the Federation.
+Lecture rooms and other facilities in the Federation’s institutions are likewise made available across the Federation.